Sharp Pain During Pregnancy: Causes and Symptoms

 Some warning signs include:

-- If pain is accompanied with vomiting, fever, chills, heavy bleeding/blood flow, or change in vaginal discharge
+- If pain is accompanied by vomiting, fever, chills, heavy bleeding/blood flow, or change in vaginal discharge

 - If the sharp pain is continual after resting or adjusting (round ligament pain shouldn’t last more than a few minutes)